twonoise/mightymic/README.md

 No. Every electric, electronic, and radio frequency appliances, are suffered from this.
 Larger is better and more effective always; however, there is **not possible** to make cavity resonators (= filters) for GHz and THz larger than wavelength allows, sadly.

-Well, hhopefully, there are two good news:
+Well, hopefully, there are two good news:
 1. Typical microphone (let's take regular SM58: it will be fake most probably, anyway we can't obtain correct one) have some space inside of its enclosure;
 2. Transformers can be paralleled with no losses, but only gains.
 And special winding is not required for that.
 So, we can use two easily available 600:600 Ohm with (1+1):(1+1) windings, of largest possible size, which fits the SM58 body.